gsx-lab/caras-framework/docs/DEVELOP_TEST_SUITES.md

 ## Running the implemented *TestCase*

-You need to setup a target server and finish port scannings against it.
-Like [the Tutorial](TUTORIAL.md) says, load the result of port scannings.
+You need to setup a target server and finish port scanning against it.
+Like [the Tutorial](TUTORIAL.md) says, load the result of port scanning.
 Since the *TestCase* in this example looks for `nmap_service` fields, nmap service scanning is the one you want.

 ### testcase run